 Some generalized facts about emigration and sending countries

-First, nearly all (95%) countries are sending countries, including such traditional receiving countries as Australia, Germany, and the US.
-The majority of countries have emigration rates between 1% and 10%, but a substantial number have emigration rates way above 10%, some even more than 50% (Grenada and Samoa).
+First, nearly all countries in the world are sending countries, including such traditional receiving countries as Australia, Germany, and the US.
+The majority of countries have emigration rates between 1% and 10%, but a substantial number have emigration rates way above 10%, some even more than 50%.

 Why would emigration affect the wages of non-migrants?

 When thinking about the impact of migration on wages, the general public often has a simple labor market model in mind.
 More workers mean lower wages, and fewer workers mean higher wages.
 Emigration of some workers means that fewer workers compete for the same number of jobs in the sending country, which increases the wages of workers who stay behind.
 While providing a useful starting point, this model is perhaps too simplistic to provide meaningful insights without some important extensions, as will be discussed below.

 If workers have different skills, and these skills are complementary, then a large emigration of one group reduces the demand for the other group and thus lowers their wages.
 On the other hand, if skills are similar, then emigration can increase demand and raise wages for this other group.
 Take as an example doctors and nurses.
 If many doctors emigrate, then the wages of the remaining doctors (“substitutes”) rise.
 But if there are fewer doctors, there is less demand for nurses (“complements”), whose wages decline.